 *These cameras are no longer updated, supported, and/or recommended on up-to-date mobile operating systems.
 Some may work unreliably–others not at all.

 - Collapsing 3′ Tripod.
 Great for phone-video recordings too.
 Tripod.

-- Note: some users prefer taller tripods which enable single shots over counter height.
-We find that the 3′ tripod is stable, works great, collapses to ~1′ and can be placed on top of counters, and it is easy to reach up over the roof line and in crawl spaces.
+- Note: some users prefer taller tripods which enable single shots over counter height and are less likely to tip over.
+The 3′ tripod is fairly stable, collapses to ~1′ and can be placed on top of counters, and it is easy to reach up over the roof line and in crawl spaces.

 - Watch the setup video here (or above).